How Educational Differences Are Widening America’s Political Rift

 This early declaration — along with the First Amendment, which Thomas Jefferson solemnly revered “as building a wall of separation between church and state” — illustrates the unprecedented experiment our founders sought to test: a secular republic ruled by democratic laws, not sectarian faith; a nation whose government based its authority upon “we, the people” and not commandments handed down by distant gods.
 It is a brilliant endowment, given that in a pluralistic democracy such as ours, with people of many faiths and no faiths at all, we purposefully govern ourselves via secular legislation, not religious decrees.

 But today, this bold pillar of American democracy is rotting fast.
-It is under attack by theocrats, especially those who sit on […]
+It is under attack by theocrats, especially those who sit on our […]